University Police Services

 SAFETY RESOURCES FOR OUR CAMPUS COMMUNITY

-RAVE Guardian: As part of OSU's commitment to campus safety, the campus has adopted Rave Guardian, a free mobile app that turns any smartphone into a personal safety resource for students, faculty and staff — anyone with an Oklahoma State email address.
-Users can use the app to communicate with dispatchers, send anonymous tips, set a safety timer, access important links and more.
+RAVE Guardian: As part of OSU's commitment to campus safety, the campus has adopted Rave Guardian, a free mobile app that turns any smartphone into a personal safety resource for anyone with an Oklahoma State email address.
+Students, faculty and staff can use the app to chat with dispatchers, send anonymous tips, set a safety timer, access important links and more.

 Security and Access Control